 To this present day in time, most people think paintballs contain actual paint in them.
-It makes sense since the word "paint" is in its name but they are incorrect.
+It makes sense since the word “paint” is in its name but they are incorrect.
 Though they were made with paint in the past, modern-day paintballs do not contain paint.
 Our society is now very aware of how important it is to take care of the environment.
 There would be a massive backlash if real paint was an ingredient since it is hard to clean off trees.
 Because of this, current paintballs are easy to clean with water and are biodegradable.
-What is in a paintball?
 Below are the ingredients used to make a paintball:

 With these ingredients, the liquid looks and feels like paint without being toxic.
 These are not the exact substances used to create a paintball.
 The others are secret and only the manufacturers know the recipe.
 Now that we have the liquid aspect covered, let’s talk about the part that shapes the ball.

 Most fans of the sport are not aware that in the past, paintballs were produced by pharmaceutical companies.
 They were already using the capsule method to make pills so it made sense.
 The same steps they used to manufacture liquid pills were used to make paintballs.